umbrella-network/phoenix/DOCS.md

 const blockHeight = response['data']['block']['height']
 ```

-### Validation on-chain
+### On-chain Validation

-Having all necessary data from API send them o your contract and let him made a call to Umbrella oracle smart contract.
+Having all necessary data from API send them to your smart contract and let it made a call to Umbrella oracle smart contract.

 This could look like this: